TorchMeter/torchmeter/docs/src/en/contribute/prs.md

     - For unclear requests, ask clarifying questions like: `"Could you please elaborate on [...]?"`

 3. Provided everything checks out, maintainers will:
-    - Manually trigger compatibility tests to verify code standards, correctness, robustness, and cross-environment compatibility again.
+    - Manually trigger [compatibility tests :material-link-variant:](https://github.com/TorchMeter/torchmeter/blob/master/.github/workflows/compatibility_test.yml) to verify code standards, correctness, robustness, and cross-environment compatibility.
     - Manually execute the `🤖 Update README Badge 🔰` workflow (as mentioned in [step D.b.6](#Db-Create-a-Pull-Request-to-torchmeter)) to update the coverage badge in `README.md`

 4. If everything goes well，your PR will be merged into the `master` branch in `Squash` or `Merge` way.
 Your contribution will be officially released and acknowledged in the **next version** announcement.